Switching off the 3G network.

 To stay connected, you’ll need to turn on 4G Calling (also known as VoLTE) in your settings.
 You can find out how to do this on our device page.

-If your phone is not 4G or 5G compatible, you will need to change your device to use 4G Calling.
+If your phone is not 4G or 5G compatible, you will need to change to a device that supports 4G Calling.

-Below you’ll find a list of compatible 4G and 5G phones.
-If your phone is not on this list, please use our device guides to check if your phone supports 4G Calling.
-(4G Calling may be called something different on your phone.
-Please check our device guides for guidance.)
+Follow the link above to our device page, then look for your phone on the list of compatible 4G and 5G phones.
+If your phone isn’t on this list, you can use our device guides to check if your phone supports 4G Calling.
+Please note: 4G Calling may be called “VoLTE” or something different, depending on your phone.

 2. Turn on 4G (VoLTE)

 If you have a compatible 4G or 5G phone, you’ll need to turn on 4G Calling in your settings.
-This may be called something else depending on the make and model of your phone, as well as its operating system.
+This may be called something else depending on the make and model of your phone, and its operating system.

 If the instructions don’t match your device, you may also need to complete a software update on your phone.